-This section lists the state-wide associations of California, and then the county associations from Antelope Valley to Contra Costa giving details about each one and what resources and publications they offer.
+This section lists the societies of California, giving details about each one and what resources and publications they offer.

 The society was established in 1898.
 There is an on-line catalogue of their resources accessible in their Library, 2201 Broadway Suite LL2, Oakland.

 The association was established in 1964.
 Their aims are to promote and encourage interest in genealogy and family history, and to help people conduct effective genealogical research.

 They have a Family Research Library which houses over 35000 volumes, which include 6000 genealogies.

 Collections include microfilms, manuscripts, maps and periodicals.
 An on-line catalogue of their books is available on their site.

 As the Research Library is classed as being a FamilySearch centre, people are also able to view microfilm and microfiche ordered through the Family History Library in Salt Lake City.

 The society was founded in 1976.
 There are numerous resources accessible at their Research Centre, Winnell Industrial Park, 39450 North 3rd St. East, Suite 116, Palmdale.Website: